aspose-total/Aspose.Total-Products/total/en/java/conversion/ppt-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to XLTX via Java or Online App" h2="On Premise Java API to export PPT to XLTX without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily create, manipulate, and convert various file formats.
+It includes components for manipulating Microsoft Office documents, PDFs, images, and more.
+With Aspose.Total for Java, you can easily convert a PPT file to XLTX in two simple steps.

+The first step is to export the PPT file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful library that enables developers to create, manipulate, and convert presentations in various formats.
+It supports a wide range of features, including the ability to export presentations to HTML.
+With Aspose.Slides for Java, you can easily export a PPT file to HTML with just a few lines of code.

+The second step is to convert the HTML file to XLTX using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful library that enables developers to create, manipulate, and convert spreadsheets in various formats.
+It supports a wide range of features, including the ability to convert HTML to XLTX.
+With Aspose.Cells for Java, you can easily convert an HTML file to XLTX with just a few lines of code.

-You can convert PPT file to XLTX via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLTX.
+In summary, Aspose.Total for Java is a comprehensive suite of components that enables developers to easily create, manipulate, and convert various file formats.
+With Aspose.Total for Java, you can easily convert a PPT file to XLTX in two simple steps.
+First, you can export the PPT file to HTML using Aspose.Slides for Java.
+Secondly, you can convert the HTML file to XLTX using Aspose.Cells for Java.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}